 The "Move to Teacher" button makes it easy to pass students along to another teacher/class.
 This action is useful if students in your 3rd grade class are moving to another teacher for 4th grade, for example.
 It is can also be used when a student changes teachers at any point in the school year.

-To move a student to another teacher, click on the orange "Move to Teacher" box to at the bottom of the class.
+To move a student to another teacher, click on the Class options drop down menu at the top of your class, and select "Transfer class to a teacher".
 A screen will pop up prompting you to transfer students.
 Use the drop down menu at the top of the screen to choose a teacher at your school to whom to transfer your students.

 If you don't see the teacher's name in the drop down menu, it means he or she is not signed up with Front Row or has not affiliated his or her account with your school.
 Ensure that he or she creates an account or chooses the correct school affiliation before proceeding.
 Alternatively, you can scroll down to the bottom of the drop down menu and select "New Teacher."
 A popup screen will prompt you to enter the name and e-mail address of the teacher.
 Once you fill this information out, the teacher will receive an e-mail notifying him or her of the transfer and inviting him or her to signup for Front Row.